oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 (for example, the `DOMAIN_HOME/security/SerializedSystemIni.dat` domain secret file).
 {{% /notice %}}

-For the Domain in PV domain home source type, the container image only contains the JDK and WebLogic Server binaries, and its domain home is located in a Persistent Volume (PV) where the domain home is generated by the user.
+For Domain in PV domains,
+the container image contains only the JDK and WebLogic Server binaries, and its domain home is located in a Persistent Volume (PV) where the domain home is generated by the user.